MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/storage/localadapter.md

 # Local Adapter

-The local adapter is the storage adapter that is used to interact with data on the local file system.
+The local adapter is the storage adapter that's used to interact with data on the local file system.

 ```
 public class LocalAdapter extends StorageAdapter